Allisongopal29/DashBoardMockUp/README.md

 ## License

 This project uses Telerik UI for Blazor Trial License.
-Make sure to comply with Telerik's licensing terms.